 Site regulations may prohibit buckets being used for collection as although this works for many of us, it can result in spillage whilst transferring to a sealable container, or people may be careless and allow the bucket to overflow whilst showering.
 A purpose built grey water tank, be it built in or portable, is the specified option at a number of campgrounds.
-At Gwalia in Western Australia, the Leonora Council allows collection in 20 litre canisters for removal to and disposal at the dump point near the Leonora townsite.
+At Gwalia in Western Australia, the Leonora Council specifies it allows collection in 20 litre canisters for removal to and disposal at the dump point near the Leonora townsite.

 Grey Water No grey water is to be discharged from a self-contained vehicle unless allowable by local authorities or access to a dump point is impractical.
 Sinks, and where fitted hand basins and showers, shall be drained to either an on-board (fitted) grey water tank or an external (non-fitted) grey water tank (tote).